 Accounting automation offers a number of benefits that are simply too good to pass up.
 However, it is perhaps one of the biggest hurdles that businesses have to overcome in the next few years.

-- More than 50% of C-level accounting executives expect that the development of more sophisticated automated accounting systems will have a big impact on the industry in the next 3 years.
+- More than 50% of C-level accounting executives expect that the development of more sophisticated automated accounting systems will have a big impact on the industry in the next three years.
 (ACCA study)

-- 50% of accounting tasks can be automated through the currently available technologies.
+- 50% of accounting tasks can be automated through currently available technologies.
 (McKinsey Global Institute, 2017)

 - Labor-intensive processes like tax preparation, payroll, management, and auditing will be fully automated by 2020.
 (Forbes, 2018)